lamebrisee/EOS/README.md

 EOSCoding
-Many tips to improve the speed time on issues from students.
+Many tips to improve the speed time on issues from other students in the academy.

 code to test and use for learning curve